adelejjeh/adelejjeh.github.io/_pages/cv.md

 ---

 {% include base_path %}
-Please contact me if you would like a PDF version of my resome
+Please contact me if you would like a PDF copy of this resume.

 Education
 ======